With sea turtle and manatee sightings on the rise on Georgia’s coast, boaters should be on the lookout for these big and rare animals.

 - Wear polarized sunglasses to reduce glare, making it easier to spot manatees below the surface.

-- Watch for large swirls in the water called footprints that may be caused by manatees diving away from the boat.
+- Watch for trails of large swirls in the water called footprints that may be caused by manatees diving away from the boat.

 - Dock owners should never feed manatees or give them fresh water.
 This could teach the animals to approach docks, putting them at greater risk of a boat strike.

 - Never pursue, harass or play with manatees.
-It is bad for the manatees and is illegal.
+It can be harmful to manatees and it’s illegal.

 Help Georgia's Nongame Wildlife

-Help conserve endangered and other nongame wildlife through buying or renewing a bald eagle or ruby-throated hummingbird license plate, or donating directly to the fund.
-Each option provides vital support for the DNR’s Nongame Conservation Section, which receives no state general funds for its mission to conserve wildlife not legally hunted, fished for or trapped, as well as rare plants and natural habitats.
+Help conserve endangered and other nongame wildlife by contributing through the Georgia Nongame Wildlife Conservation Fund state income tax checkoff and through buying or renewing a bald eagle or ruby-throated hummingbird license plate.
+Each option provides vital support for the DNR’s Nongame Conservation Section, which depends primarily on fundraising for its mission to conserve wildlife not legally hunted, fished for or trapped, as well as rare plants and natural habitats.